CNA vs. CMA: Which Career is Better for You?

 The scope of practice for certified nursing assistants is determined by state boards of nursing where the CNA is licensed to work.
 Activities that are typically covered in a CNA scope of practice include providing basic daily patient care, assist with movement such as transfers and mobility, monitoring nutritional intake and monitoring, and reporting patient vital signs.

-3. Differences in Skills & Personality Traits Required to be Succeed
+3. CMA vs. CNA: Skills & Personality Traits Required to be Succeed

 The skills and personality traits required to be successful as either a CMA or a CNA are quite similar.